 Taking part in the trial may not directly benefit your baby, but the information we collect from this trial may help us to treat other babies who are ventilated in the future.

-What are my choices about how my baby’s information is used?
+What are your choices about how your baby’s information is used?

-You have the right to ask us to remove, change or delete data we hold about you and your baby for the purposes of this trial.
-We might not always be able to do this if it means we cannot use your data to do the research.
-If so, we will tell you why we can’t do this.
+• You have the right to ask us to access, remove, change or delete data we hold about you and your baby for the purposes of this trial.
+You can also object to our processing of your data.
+We might not always be able to do this if it means we cannot use your baby’s data to do the research.
+If so, we will tell you why we cannot do this.

-If you agree to take part in this trial, you will have the option to take part in future research using your data saved from this trial.
+• If you agree to take part in this trial, you will have the option to take part in future research using your baby’s data saved from this trial.

 We will need to use information from your baby’s medical records for this research project.
 This information will include: